RumoOr/Snips-Neustart/README.md

 # Snips-Neustart
-A german restart app for Snips.ai
+A german knowledge app for Snips.ai that uses WolframAlpha and Google Translate API's.

 ### Getting Started